rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 | rancher-vsphere-cpi | 100.3.0+up1.2.1 | 100.3.0+up1.2.1 |
 | rancher-vsphere-csi | 100.3.0+up2.5.1-rancher1 | 100.3.0+up2.5.1-rancher1 |
 | rancher-wins-upgrader | 0.0.100 | 100.0.1+up0.0.1 |

-When you upgrade, make sure that the upstream chart version is compatible with your Rancher version.

 When upgrading Rancher versions, don't downgrade the version of the chart that you are using.
 For example, if you are using a version of Monitoring that is later than `16.6.0` in Rancher v2.5, you shouldn't upgrade to `100.x.x+up16.6.0`.
 Instead, you should upgrade to the appropriate version in the next release.